GrinWay/service-bundle/docs/abilities.md

       practically can throw the
       [NoBaseFixerException](https://github.com/GrinWay/service-bundle/blob/main/src/Exception/Fixer/NoBaseFixerException.php)
       so you can catch it in your code
-* class with static methods only [FiguresRepresentation](https://github.com/GrinWay/service-bundle/blob/main/src/Service/FiguresRepresentation.php) (its [test](https://github.com/GrinWay/service-bundle/blob/main/tests/Unit/FiguresRepresentationTest.php))
+* Class with static methods only [FiguresRepresentation](https://github.com/GrinWay/service-bundle/blob/main/src/Service/FiguresRepresentation.php) (its [test](https://github.com/GrinWay/service-bundle/blob/main/tests/Unit/FiguresRepresentationTest.php))